Multistage Hierarchical Capture-Recapture Models: Multistage Computing for Capture-Recapture

 In most other recursive implementations, we would need to evaluate the conditional data distribution $[\mathbf{y}_{(n+1):M}|p,\psi,\mathbf{y}_{1:n},n]$ in the first term on the right-hand side of (\ref{eq:condpost}).
 However, in this PX-DA situation where $\mathbf{y}_{(n+1):M}=\mathbf{0}$ are augmented data, the conditional data distribution is proportional to $\prod_{i=n+1}^M \mathbbm{1}_{\{y_i=0\}}=1$.
 Thus, we do not need to consider the augmented data $\mathbf{y}_{(n+1):M}$ in this framework, only the observed data $\mathbf{y}_{1:n}$ and the sample size $n$.
 The data augmentation merely suggests that we can reformulate the homogeneous CR model as in (\ref{eq:M0firstpost}).

-\cite{king2016capture} noted that a similar posterior distribution as in (\ref{eq:M0firstpost}) suggests an alternative specification for a more general class of CR models.
-We show that these have associated recursive Bayesian computing strategies.
-In our case, the alternative specification involves a model for the observed data conditioned on $n$ and the model parameters (e.g., $p$ and $\psi$) and also a model for $n$ conditioned on the parameters.
+Specifications like that shown in (\ref{eq:M0firstpost}) have associated multistage computing strategies.
+In our case, the specification involves a model for the observed data conditioned on $n$ and the model parameters (e.g., $p$ and $\psi$) and also a model for $n$ conditioned on the parameters.
 Similar CR model specifications were discussed by \cite{borchers2008spatially} and differ from capture-recapture model specifications that are based on $N$, the total abundance, directly \citep[e.g.,][]{king2016capture}.
 Neither \cite{borchers2008spatially} nor \cite{king2016capture} leveraged the formulation to facilitate recursive Bayesian computing.

 In the case of the homogeneous CR model we described, we can fit it recursively in the following way.
-For the first stage, we fit a Bayesian model using a stochastic sampling procedure (e.g., importance sampling, MCMC, Hamiltonian Monte Carlo) based on the conditional data model and priors for $p$ and $\psi$ in (\ref{eq:M0firstpost}) comprising a temporary posterior distribution proportional to
+For the first stage, we fit a model using Bayesian methods and a stochastic sampling procedure (e.g., importance sampling, MCMC, Hamiltonian Monte Carlo) based on the conditional data model and priors for $p$ and $\psi$ in (\ref{eq:M0firstpost}) comprising a temporary posterior distribution proportional to

 Then, in the second stage of the procedure, we use a randomly selected first-stage sample $(p^{(*)},\psi^{(*)})$ as a proposal in either an importance \citep[e.g.,][]{chopin2002sequential} or Metropolis-Hastings ratio depending on whether SMC or MCMC is preferred for the second stage.
 For MCMC, the second-stage Metropolis-Hastings ratio can be written as